ilokhat/2018_TSI_vibes/README.md

 ## Architecture set-up

 Although the first version is functional, it did not respond to the main issue of the project, which is created a generic tool, included in iTowns.
-Therefore, in a second step, we divided the functionalities described in the previous paragraph into three files :
+Therefore, in a second step, we divided the functionalities described in the previous paragraph into four files :
-* **ModelLoader.js** : the class to load different sort of 3D objects (just *.OBJ* for now).
+* **ModelLoader.js** : the class to loads different sort of 3D objects (just *.OBJ* for now).
-* **Symbolizer.js** : the class that carry all the stylization functionalities and the GUI.
+* **Symbolizer.js** : the class that carries all the stylization functionalities.
+* **LayerManager.js** : the class that manages the user interface.
 * **VibesTest.js** : the example file (linked to the HTML document) where we call the previous classes.

 ### Class ModelLoader